ewrogers/advent-of-rust-2022/README.md

 The [Advent of Code 2022](https://adventofcode.com/2022) code challenges, written in Rust 🦀.

+Only using the [Rust Standard Library](https://doc.rust-lang.org/std/), no external crates.

 ## ⭐️ Getting Started

 You can clone the repository to run the solutions: